-As more cash accumulates, the game can sometimes become a race to land on Free Parking and claim the pot of cash.
+As there is more and more Monopoly money in the middle of the board, the game can sometimes become a race to land on Free Parking and claim the pot of cash.

 Some players choose to put used ‘Get Out Of Jail Free’ cards into the Free Parking pool.
 Others return them to the deck after use and only place cash into Free Parking.

-Before you play Monopoly with this extra rule, you must also decide whether players moving out of jail are entitles to the Free Parking jackpot or not.
+Before you play Monopoly with this extra rule, you must also decide whether players moving out of jail are entitled to the Free Parking jackpot or not.

 2. Free Parking $100 Rule